saidworks/florida_storms/README.md

 HURDAT2 Florida Landfall Finder
 ===============================

-This Spring Boot application parses `NOAA HURDAT2 (Best Track)` data to identify hurricanes that'd made landfall in Florida (this is flexible you can search for other areas in atlantic as well refer to [Generating Excel Reports](#Generating-Excel-Reports)) since 1900.
+This Spring Boot application parses `NOAA HURDAT2 (Best Track)` data to identify hurricanes that'd made landfall in Florida (this is flexible you can search for other areas in Atlantic region as well refer to [Generating Excel Reports](#Generating-Excel-Reports)) since 1900.

 The app produces a report with storm name, date of landfall, and maximum wind speed for each event.

 ### Requirements breakdown: